ultralytics/ultralytics/docs/datasets/detect/sku-110k.md

 ## Dataset YAML

 A YAML (Yet Another Markup Language) file is used to define the dataset configuration.
 It contains information about the dataset's paths, classes, and other relevant information.
-For the case of the Argoverse dataset, the `SKU-110K.yaml` file is maintained at [https://github.com/ultralytics/ultralytics/blob/main/ultralytics/datasets/SKU-110K.yaml](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/datasets/SKU-110K.yaml).
+For the case of the SKU-110K dataset, the `SKU-110K.yaml` file is maintained at [https://github.com/ultralytics/ultralytics/blob/main/ultralytics/datasets/SKU-110K.yaml](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/datasets/SKU-110K.yaml).

 !!! example "ultralytics/datasets/SKU-110K.yaml"